gcanti/fp-ts/docs/modules/Apply.ts.md

 # sequenceT (function)

-Tuple sequencing, i.e., take a tuple of monadic actions and do them from left-to-right, returning the resulting tuple.
+Tuple sequencing, i.e., take a tuple of actions and do them from left-to-right, returning the resulting tuple.

 **Signature**